 Error Handling

-SignStack uses conventional HTTP response codes to indicate the success or failure of API requests.
-This guide covers error responses, common causes, and how to handle them in your applications.
+SignStack uses conventional HTTP status codes to signal success or failure.
+This page covers the error response shape, how to interpret the common failure modes, and patterns for handling them in your code.

 HTTP Status Codes